-Central (boot server) Configuration file: sip.cfg Specify the minimum lengths for the user and administrator passwords. • For more information, refer to Password Lengths <pwd></pwd> <length></length> on page A-80.
+Central (boot server) Configuration file: sip.cfg Specify the minimum lengths for the user and administrator passwords. • For more information, refer to Password Lengths <pwd></pwd> <length></length> on page A-89.
 Local Web Server (if enabled) None.
-Local Phone User Interface The user and administrator passwords can be changed under the Settings menu or through configuration parameters (refer to Flash Parameter Configuration on page A-105).
+Local Phone User Interface The user and administrator passwords can be changed under the Settings menu or through configuration parameters (refer to Flash Parameter Configuration on page A-124).
 Passwords can consist of ASCII characters 32-127 (0x20-0x7F) only.
-Changes are saved to local flash but are not backed up to Ethernet address -phone.cfg on the boot server for security reasons.
+Changes are saved to local flash but are not backed up to <ethernet< b=""> address&gt;-phone.cfg on the boot server for security reasons.</ethernet<>